 - Podium Browser is automatically installed with SU Podium and provides hundreds of free light fixtures, high resolution textures, 2D face-me plants, trees, and household components.

-- Podium Browser paid content: Podium Browser also has a rapidly growing paid library with thousands of additional components, including advanced 3D plants and trees, a huge selection of light fixtures, advanced Podium Materials and thousands of render ready household items like furniture, bathroom items, exterior items and more.
+- Podium Browser paid content: Podium Browser also has a rapidly growing paid library with thousands of additional components, including advanced 3D plants and trees, a huge selection of light fixtures, 3D cars, advanced Podium Materials and thousands of render ready household items like furniture, bathroom items, exterior items and more.
 Paid content is continuously added, usually with a few hundred additions per month.
 You can view the Paid content images in the Browser freely, but you will not be able to "click and drop" Paid content into SketchUp without an active Paid content license.

 Post Processing with Podium Image Editor: PIE is part of SU Podium V2.5 Plus.
 It was created so that Podium users can do quick post processing or image editing of Podium rendered images.
 Post processing means making changes to the bitmap image created by Podium.
 For example, editing the light levels, brightness, cropping the image, adding a background to alpha transparent image, create Depth of Field areas, adding an overlay and blending are some of PIE's features.